-- Remind everyone to wash their hands thoroughly after using the toilet and eating - Do not use anyone else's toothbrushes / nail cutters / razor or nail scissors - Ensure that any spillage of body fluid is dealt with using disposable gloves and that hands are washed after their removal - Sanitary items must be disposed of in an appropriate container
+- Remind everyone to wash their hands thoroughly after using the toilet and before eating. - Do not use anyone else's toothbrushes / hair cutters / razors or nail scissors. - Ensure that any spillage of body fluid is dealt with using disposable gloves and that hands are washed afterwards. - Sanitary items must be disposed of in an appropriate container.